 The programme « Equal Opportunities » aims to accompany students in fine arts (BMA, CAP, DMA, BTS, or other…) from modest family backgrounds, aiming to work in the restoration of fine arts.

 Preparation courses for the competitive examination can be followed in certain schools and universities.

-Candidates can prepare for the exam by consulting the competition jury reports.
+Candidates can prepare for the exam by consulting the competition jury reports (in french).
 They contain assessment tests, jury reports on candidate performance, including competition statistics.